coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 Top-level pages include guild pages, college pages, the homepage, and pages accessible from the menu bar.

+1. Navigate to the page you want to edit.
-Top-level pages can be edited by clicking the "Edit this page" link at the bottom of every page.
-You will be asked to sign into GitHub if you aren't already signed-in.
+2. Click the 'Edit this page' link, located at the bottom of every page.
+3. You will be asked to sign into GitHub if you aren't already signed-in.
+4. Make your edits.
+5. Under 'Commit changes', write a note describing your changes, then click the 'Commit changes' button.
+6. That's it!
+Refresh the page to make sure your changes appear.

 ### How to edit a guild listing for a college

 The most important content on the website is the listings themselves.
 Listing sections are displayed on both their respective college and guild pages.

+1. Find the listing you want to edit
-Listings can be edited by clicking the "Edit this listing" link next to the listing title.
+2. Click the 'Edit this link' link, located to the right of the listing title.
+3. You will be asked to sign into GitHub if you aren't already signed-in.
+4. Make your edits.
+5. Under 'Commit changes', write a note describing your changes, then click the 'Commit changes' button.
+6. That's it!
+Refresh the page where your listing is located to make sure your changes appear.

 ### How to create a new folder on GitHub